v2rockets/Loyal-Elephie/README.md

 ![](.public/architecture.png)

-Warning: This project was originally designed for **Linux**.
-Compatibility with Windows or macOS has not been fully tested.
-If you are using Windows, I strongly recommend you to run the backend server in **WSL**.
+Warning: This project was originally designed for **Linux** and compatibility with Windows or macOS has not been fully tested.
+If you are using Windows, I strongly recommend you to run this project in **WSL**.

 ## Screenshots